These are the best protein sources for vegetarians to easily get plant-based protein in their diet, including our favorite high protein meals recipes!

 It’s the question every plant-based eater has heard at some point.
 “If you’re vegetarian, where do you get your protein?”
 And it’s kind of like…what?
 Plant-based protein is everywhere and it can be so delicious!

 When thinking about protein, it’s important to remember two things: amount and quality.
-The average person needs 50-60 grams of protein each day, an easy number to reach on a plant-based diet.
+The average person needs 50 to 60 grams of protein each day (that’s about 200 to 250 calories of protein), an easy number to reach on a plant-based diet.

 But you also need to think about protein quality.
 Protein is made up of amino acids, and there are nine essential amino acids that we need to get from our diet.
 Most meat products are complete proteins, meaning they contain all nine essential amino acids.
 Plants, on the other hand, are often incomplete proteins.
 This simply means that you need to eat a variety of plant protein sources to ensure your body gets all the amino acids it needs!

 Here are a few plant-based protein combos that when eaten together make a complete protein source (we call these complementary proteins!):